City-Bureau/city-scrapers/README.md

 1. [Fill out this form](https://airtable.com/shrsdRcYVzp019U22) to join our [slack channel](https://citybureau.slack.com/#labs_city_scrapers) and meet the community.
 2. Read about [how we collaborate](https://github.com/City-Bureau/city-scrapers/blob/master/CONTRIBUTING.md) and review our [Code of Conduct](https://github.com/City-Bureau/city-scrapers/blob/master/CODE_OF_CONDUCT.md).
-3. Get started with [Installation](https://cityscrapers.org/docs/development/#installation) and [Contributing a spider](https://cityscrapers.org/docs/development/#contribute).
+3. Check out our [documentation](https://cityscrapers.org/docs/development/), and get started with [Installation](https://cityscrapers.org/docs/development/#installation) and [Contributing a spider](https://cityscrapers.org/docs/development/#contribute).

 We ask all new contributors to start by writing a spider and its documentation or fixing a bug in an existing one in order to gain familiarity with our code and culture.
-Reach out on [slack](https://citybureau.slack.com/#labs_city_scrapers) for support if you need it.
-We also meet up in person to work together regularly, and post about upcoming meetups in slack.
+Reach out on [Slack](https://citybureau.slack.com/#labs_city_scrapers) for support if you need it.
+We also meet up in person to work together regularly, and post about upcoming meetups in Slack.

-For those familiar with the project, please see the [help-wanted Github issues](https://github.com/City-Bureau/city-scrapers/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22).
+For those familiar with the project, please see the [help-wanted GitHub issues](https://github.com/City-Bureau/city-scrapers/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22).

 ## Don't want to code?